-📕 Encourages students to take risks
+- Encourages students to take risks

-📕 Builds on strengths
+- Builds on strengths

-📕 Looks at the big picture
+- Looks at the big picture

-📕 Values originality and diversity
+- Values originality and diversity

-📕 Is passionate
+- Is passionate

-📕 Models desired skills
+- Models desired skills

 When we think of these traits, we want the texts we select to be original and diverse, high quality, include the traits we are hoping to teach, and most importantly, feature the authors we’d like our students to know.
 As teachers, this last point is important.
 We need to familiarize ourselves with authors we want our students to emulate.

-FIND THE TEACHING POINTS
+FIND TEACHING POINTS FOR YOUR mentor text lessons

 When selecting your teaching points, you may find that only a portion of the text is needed.
 You might read that part as a teaser and let your students read the rest on their own.
 There have been times too where I’ve used just a portion of a book one day and another portion on another.
 Most importantly, simply reading the book to your students isn’t enough.
 It’s the discussions between your students about the teaching points that makes the lessons stick.

 When teaching a mentor text lesson, I typically create an anchor chart with my students where I can record text examples and our thinking about them.
 To better plan out the lesson, I often make the framework of the chart and just add points from our discussions during the lesson.
 The key is getting your students to analyze the text for meaning, structure, and for the author’s craft to help deepen their understanding of the text and how skills are applied during the reading process. (one important skill for kids who tend to be word callers especially).
 As writers, we can look at a text using the six writing traits for starters.
 Displaying text quotes you want your students to imitate is a great idea too.

-TEACHING STRATEGIES THAT WORK WELL WITH MENTOR TEXTSLast week, I wrote up [THIS POST] highlighting ways to increase student engagement, and as we think about mentor text lessons, many of the strategies shared would mesh well.
+Last week, I wrote up [THIS POST] highlighting ways to increase student engagement, and as we think about mentor text lessons, many of the strategies shared would mesh well.
 Here are a few you might try:

-📕 Turn and Talk (sharing with elbow partners)
+- Turn and Talk (sharing with elbow partners)

-📕 Give One, Get One (students pair up and each shares their thinking before moving to another partner)
+- Give One, Get One (students pair up and each shares their thinking before moving to another partner)

-📕 Carousel Brainstorming (kids move around the room to respond with thoughts on teaching points)
+- Carousel Brainstorming (kids move around the room to respond with thoughts on teaching points)

-📕 Graffiti Walls (students record thoughts on the wall (paper you’ve laid out for discussion)
+- Graffiti Walls (students record thoughts on the wall (paper you’ve laid out for discussion)

-📕 Jigsaw (divide into groups to allow kids to analyze a section of the book to share)
+- Jigsaw (divide into groups to allow kids to analyze a section of the book to share)

-📕 Response Cards or Boards
+- Response Cards or Boards

 These are just a few options, but I created [THIS FREEBIE] teachers can use in planning.
 It is a checklist of high engagement activities.

 For all of us, time is short.
-Taking time to locate and mark a text you want to use for a lesson can be tough.
+Taking time to locate and mark a text you want to use for mentor text lessons can be tough.
 Most of us are with kids the majority of the day, and we may not have the time to pull books, etc. If this sounds like your situation, you might find it helpful to trade books with colleagues who are teaching the same points, ask a coach to help you with book suggestions/teaching points, or consult Pinterest boards set up for mentor texts.